Blendify/blender-manual/trunk/blender_docs/manual/game_engine/introduction.rst

 from prototyping to final release.

-The Game Engine can simulate content within Blender, however, it also includes the ability to export a binary run-time to Linux, MacOSX and MS-Windows.
+The Game Engine can simulate content within Blender, however, it also includes the ability to export a binary run-time to Linux, macOS, and MS-Windows.

-There are a number of powerful libraries the Game-Engine takes advantage of:
+There are a number of powerful libraries the Game Engine takes advantage of:

 - Audaspace: A sound library for control of audio.
 Uses OpenAL or SDL.
 - Bullet: A physics engine featuring 3D collision detection, soft body dynamics, and rigid body dynamics.